About

 EASY – This is a great starting recipe for novice cooks or those who are new to making curries.
 To make it easier, you can use boneless chicken, or chicken that has already been cut into sections.

 US based cup, teaspoon, tablespoon measurements.
-Common Measurement Conversions
+Weight measurements are recommended for accurate results whenever available.

-Prep: 15 minutes minutes
+Prep: 15 minutes mins

-Cook: 40 minutes minutes
+Cook: 40 minutes mins

-Total Time: 55 minutes minutes
+Total Time: 55 minutes mins

-Print Rate
+Print Recipe Rate SaveSaved!

 Ingredients:

-• 2 – 3 tbsp coconut oil
+• 2 – 3 tbsp coconut oil or vegetable oil

-• ½ onion yellow or red, diced or sliced.
+• ½ yellow onion diced or sliced

-• 4 garlic cloves minced
+• 4 garlic cloves minced or finely chopped

-• 1 inch ginger minced
+• 1 inch ginger minced or finely chopped

 • 6 – 7 curry leaves or 2 bay leaves

-• 2 ½ tbsp roasted Sri Lankan curry powder
+• 2 ½ tbsp roasted Sri Lankan curry powder or unroasted is fine too

 • ½ tsp salt plus more to taste

-• 1 tbsp paprika not smoked or sweet paprika
+• 1 tbsp paprika NOT smoked paprika

-• 2 lbs chicken, whole chicken cut into sections OR any bone-in chicken thigh or leg pieces (large thigh pieces should be cut in half)
+• 2 lbs chicken whole chicken cut into sections OR any bone-in chicken thigh or leg pieces (large thigh pieces should be cut in half)

 • 2 serrano peppers (or regular green chili) cut length-wise, with or without seeds

-• 2 tsp brown sugar see notes
+• 2 tsp brown sugar see recipe notes

 • ½ cup water